-The applicable irradiation time is between 0.1 s and 1.0 s, which has to be transferred to the laser controller as pulse duration/burst duration.
+The applicable irradiation time is between 0.1 - 2.0 s resp.
+0.1 - 1.0 s for PMM type AP3s, which has to be transferred to the laser controller as pulse duration/burst duration.

 For high measurement accuracy, make sure that the rise time of the laser does not exceed 1 % of the irradiation time (in some cases, even 2 % may be acceptable).